 The pH of charcoal is generally very high, 8.4 having been measured.
 This is an extremely alkaline product and whilst useful to sweeten acid soils would make naturally alkaline soils too alkaline for many plants.
 Most vegetable crops like a pH of around 6.5 to 7.0 at most.
 Adding large quantities of biochar could even make acid soils too alkali to support crops.

 Using smaller quantities of biochar on an acid soil would be beneficial in that it would increase the pH in a similar way to adding lime to soil.

 I can find plenty of anecdotal evidence but no scientific studies showing increased microbial action.
+That may well be me – more studies are being published all the time.
 Adding ground charcoal to the soil will darken it in the same way that chimney soot was traditionally added to soil in the days when every house had an open fire.
 Darkening the soil will cause it to absorb more sunlight and warm up earlier in the spring and remain warm longer in the autumn which will increase the microbial population.